-The promotional probationary period for Police Sergeants is twelve (12) months.
-When an employee is promoted from Police Officer or Police Corporal to Police Sergeant, he/she shall advance to the lowest step in such higher salary schedule that will provide an amount equal to or nearest to a one-step increase (approximately 5%) in compensation.
-The one-step increase will be calculated using the compensation schedule from which the employee is being promoted.
-An employee shall be reviewed for advancement to Steps 4 and 5 of the Police Sergeant's salary range after six (6) months of continuous service at each step.
+The promotional probation period for Police Corporal is one year.
+When an employee is promoted from Police Officer to Police Corporal, he/she shall advance to the lowest step in such higher salary schedule that will provide an amount equal to or nearest to a one-step increase in compensation.
+The one-step increase will be measured by the compensation schedule from which the employee is being promoted.
+The employee shall be reviewed for further adjustments to Steps 4 and 5 after six months.

-Notwithstanding the aforementioned language in this section, the Police Chief may approve a promotion of an employee to a higher step within the salary range of Police Sergeant.
+Notwithstanding anything in this section, the City Manager may approve a promotion at a higher step within the schedule.

-C. Acting Assignment
+C. Temporary Assignment